As an Amazon Associate I earn from qualifying purchases.

 - Does not come with a stool

 - On the small side of the scale so best for toddlers, older children might find it too small

 Bringing Home The Right Toddler Piano For Your Child

 A good toddler piano can make all the difference when it comes to getting your toddler interested in playing the piano.
 If I had to choose only one piano from our list, it would be the Schoenhut Classic Baby Grand.

 The number of keys means it will be used for a longer length of time, so you won’t need to replace it for a while.
 It can also help your child feel more invested in learning how to play their instrument.
 After all, they’ll be playing a piano that looks just like the real thing.

 If you want a product with more features, the Best Choice Products Kids Piano is a close runner-up and will also provide many hours of fun and entertainment.

 Although all these products have a recommended minimum age of 3 years, this is due to small internal parts.
-Most of these toddler pianos can be enjoyed from a much earlier age, with adult supervision.
+Most of these great musical toys can be enjoyed from a much earlier age, with adult supervision.